francois-vincent/dbLoader/README.md

         python sequencer.py Records.json -s

 7. You can inspect log file and flat file from injector in the folders specified in products.

+## Tests

+A non-regression test scenario is provided in file test/testLoader.py.
+This file is all-inclusive and only requires the schema of the database.

+## Dependencies

+You will have to install SQLAlchemy plus any Python wrapper to your favorite databases adapter (psycopg2 for PostgreSQL, pymysql for MySQL).

+Command line parsing (for the standalone usage) requires pythor.py which you can get from my github.

+Running no regression tests requires Python module Unittest2.

 ## Authors